-Dr. Vogt joined UCCS in 2009 as Assistant Professor of Geography.
+Dr. Vogt joined UCCS in as Assistant Professor of Geography in 2009.
 He earned a BS from the University of Missouri and MA and PhD from Arizona State University.
-His primary research interests rest in geomorphology, geomorphometry, terrestrial lidar, and Colorado's lightning climatology.
+His research interests rest in geomorphology, geomorphometry, terrestrial lidar, and lightning / landscape interactions.
 Brandon blends these interests as he explores interactions between natural / physical processes and landsurface textures.

 He runs the Geomorphology Research Lab, a place well-equipped for collaborative, multi-disciplinary research in the physical sciences.

 In 2015, Dr. Vogt is working on a project that uses lightning activity as a proxy to understand summertime atmospheric dynamics in Colorado, and a project that uses rock glaciers as geoindicators of environmental change in Colorado's San Juan Mountains.
-Brandon enjoys music, mountains, thunderstorms, snow, sandstone, photography, traveling, coffee, and anything Colorado.
+Brandon enjoys music, mountains, thunderstorms, snow, sandstone, photography, traveling, coffee, and just about anything Colorado.

 Granite, Yosemite NP, Calif.

 Tafoni, southeast Colo.

 Come visit Geography and Environmental Studies (GES).
 We are in Columbine Hall, 2nd floor.